On this page

 Approved auditors are registered with the Australian Securities and Investments Commission (ASIC).
-Your SMSF auditor is responsible for analysing your fund’s financial statements and assessing its compliance with superannuation law.
+Your SMSF auditor is responsible for analysing your fund’s financial statements and assessing its compliance with super law.
 They must report any non-compliance issues to all fund trustees and the ATO.

 Any SMSF records that your auditor requests must be provided within 14 days.
 This process will be much easier if you have systems in place to maintain and store your records.

 Valuing your fund’s assets

 Your SMSF’s assets need to be valued at market value when its accounts, member benefit statements and annual tax returns are prepared.
 You will also need a valuation whenever a member starts a pension payment arrangement.